Serbia: Morava Corridor Motorway-03

 Complaint

-In July 2024, CAO received a complaint filed by a landowner from Vrba, Serbia, raising concerns related to the full expropriation of land and the adequate valuation of poplar trees for compensation.
+In July 2024, CAO received a complaint filed by a landowner from the city of Kraljevo, Serbia, raising concerns related to the lack of full expropriation of land and the adequate valuation of trees for compensation, and the project’s complaint handling process.

 Action

 In August 2024, CAO found the complaint eligible and initiated an assessment.
-During the assessment, the complainant and the project implementer engaged directly, resulting in the resolution of the complainant's request for full, rather than partial, expropriation of their property and appropriate compensation.
-However, the parties did not agree to resolve a remaining issue regarding the valuation of and compensation for poplar trees through a CAO-facilitated dialogue.
+During the assessment, the complainant and the project implementer engaged directly, resulting in the resolution of the complainant's request for full expropriation of the complainant’s land.
+However, the parties did not agree to resolve the remaining issue regarding the valuation of and compensation for trees through a CAO-facilitated dialogue.
 In accordance with the CAO Policy, the case was transferred to CAO’s Compliance function in February 2025 for an appraisal of IFC’s environmental and social performance.

 The Assessment Report is available in English and Serbian.